Come for the Cabins, stay for the hiking, boating, fishing, history and relaxation this Labor Day weekend.

-Enjoy water sports and Camping Cabins and Yurts at Lyman Lake State Park.
-The park will re-open for the summer season in 2013.
+Enjoy water sports and Camping Cabins at Lyman Lake State Park.
+The park is open for the summer season.

 Created as an irrigation reservoir by damming the Little Colorado River, Lyman Lake State Park is a 1,200-acre park that encompasses the shoreline of a 1,500-acre reservoir at an elevation of 6,000 feet.
 It is fed by snowmelt from the slopes of Mount Baldy and Escudilla Mountain, the second and third highest mountains in Arizona.
 Water is channeled into this river valley from a 790-square-mile watershed extending into New Mexico.
 Note: There are no boat rentals at this park, but the park does sell gasoline.